Solar Panel Cost Guide in Stokes, OH (Jan 2023)

 Solar Equipment

-One of the most significant factors to consider when it comes to the cost of installing solar panels is the size of the solar system, which is measured in kilowatts (kW).
-The more electricity your household consumes, the larger your system will likely need to be.
-You can expect to spend around $2,560 per kilowatt in Stokes.
+The size of the solar energy system you need for your home, which is measured in kilowatts, is the most significant cost factor to consider.
+For every additional kilowatt you need, you can expect your total to increase by nearly $3,410.
 The brand and kind of equipment you get for your solar system can increase or decrease the price quite significantly.
 If you prefer a trusted brand name like Tesla or SunPower, these often come at a higher price than other brands.
 Efficiency also matters.
-Whether you're opting for high efficiency because you have limited roof space or just want maximum energy production, you will be looking at a higher equipment cost, but this can typically lead to more savings over time.
-Plus, if you want extra equipment like an electric vehicle charger or solar batteries, this will also increase the cost.
+Whether you’re opting for high efficiency because you have a small roof or just want maximum energy production, you will be looking at a higher equipment cost, but this can typically lead to greater savings over time.
+Also, if you want extra equipment like an electric vehicle charger or solar batteries, this will also raise the cost.

 Solar Financing Terms